Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 You don’t need a special hot dog slicer shaped like a spaceship.
 A sharp knife can do spiral cuts or score marks just fine.
 Save your money for high-quality ingredients rather than kitchen gadgets that are a waste of money.

-Not Considering the Fat Content
+Don’t Forget the Fat Content

 undefined